amirhnajafiz-university/S8ER01/linux/README.md

 ## Kernel

 The core of linux.
 The underlying layer of linux.
+The Linux kernel manages OS resources, making sure there is enough memory available for applications to run, optimizing processor usage, and avoiding system deadlocks caused by competing application demands.

 ## Shell

-User interface of linux.
-Get commands from user and display the results.
+The shell is the Linux command line interpreter.
+It provides an interface between the user and the kernel and executes programs called commands.

-## Virtual Machine
+## Linux on Virtual Machine

 Running linux on a VM, but linux does not know that it is running on VM.
 For running linux on VM, you need to download a linux distribution image (ubuntu or manjaro or ...).
-After that you need to download a virtual machine manager like VirtualBox.
+After that you need to download a virtualization software like VirtualBox.
 Then you can run your image on VMM.